wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

     Images generated using DALL-E are $2 per 100 images.

-   available for free for the first 100,000 tokens per month, then $0.004 per 1,000 tokens.
+    Available for free for the first 100,000 tokens per month, then $0.004 per 1,000 tokens.
-    Doing the math,

 1. Apply for access to Asure OpenAI for your Region and Currency:

     <a target="_blank" href="https://aka.ms/oaiapply">https://aka.ms/oaiapply</a>